Justin Bieber made the headlines awhile back with a statement about Christianity and church-going, and tacos. Here’s what he said:

 Thankfully, we don’t need to invent it.
 The church has been practicing worship for centuries and there are some “best practices” we can adopt if we will humble ourselves enough to receive the wisdom that tradition has to offer.

-We will be practicing our practices in missional community settings, in discipleship settings, and in worship settings.
-In worship, we will employ a flexible framework (which will undoubtedly evolve over time as we practice it together) rooted in ancient tradition that helps us practice our practices!
+We practice these practices in missional community settings, in discipleship settings, and in worship settings.
+In worship, we employ a flexible framework rooted in the tradition of the church that provides space for us to practice these practices!

-Christian worship can essentially be boiled down to four movements, which cohere with our four practices (not an accident ):
+Christian worship can essentially be boiled down to four movements, which is really two main movements with two “bookends.”

-The interesting thing is that this four-part movement in worship is nearly universal, found in churches all around the world, going back to beginning of Christian worship in the first century.
+The interesting thing is that this four-part movement in worship is nearly universal, found in churches all around the world, going all the way back to the birth of Christianity in the first century.

 It is only in recent decades that this order has been lost by many contemporary churches.
 Not only is this four-part form of worship deeply historical, it communicates important theology through its very shape.